 Support retail system testing and implementation and continue to monitor performance post-implementation.

-Support ERCOT’s Summer preparedness efforts including Mass Transition drill and associated workshops.
+Support ERCOT’s Summer & Winter preparedness efforts including Mass Transition drill and associated workshops.

+Work with ERCOT, Stakeholders, Retail Emergency Conditions Taskforce (RECTF) and Working Groups to ensure that the items on the Emergency Conditions Issues List are addressed in a timely manner and that recommendations and Revision Requests that arise from those discussions are developed and provided to TAC.